 Curricular Practical Training or "internship", is a work opportunity/experience for pay directly related to your studies that can be authorized during your academic program.

 Immigration regulations state that:

-Curricular Practical Training is intended to be an important part of an educational program.
+Curricular Practical Training is intended to be an important element of an educational program.
 It is not to be seen or used as a convenient means to circumvent employment restrictions.

-You must be in valid F-1 status and have been enrolled full-time for one full academic year (9 consecutive months for students on the semester system, 2 trimesters for GSM students).
-Enrollment in intensive English studies does not count toward time in status.
+You must be in valid F-1 status and have been enrolled full-time for one full academic year.* An academic year for students on the semester calendar is 9 months.
+On the trimester calendar, an academic year is two consecutive trimesters.

 The internship course must be 1) an important and integral part of your program of study; 2) be listed in the catalog for credit; and 3) be approved by an appropriate faculty member or department chairman.

 CPT does not alter full-time enrollment requirements.
-When enrolled full-time, you may work only part-time - 20 hours per week.
+Generally when enrolled full-time, you may work only part-time - 20 hours per week.
 (Generally speaking, you will not be permitted to work part-time on campus while engaged in part-time curricular practical training.)

-CPT authorization is done through SEVIS, the federal government data base, for a specified employer at a specified location for a specified period of time.
+CPT is employer specific.
+It is authorized by the Designated School Official - Rakia Johnson.
+Authorization is documented through SEVIS, the federal government data base, for a specific employer at a specific location for a specified period of time.